Iyanuoluwa-10/Excel-Sales-Dashboard/README.md

 -  Corrected inaccurate data entries by replacing them with the appropriate values

 ### Exploratory Data Analysis
+Exploratory data analysis was carried out to better understand the dataset and answer key questions such as:
+-  What is the overall sales trend?
+-  Which products are top sellers?
+-  Which regions generate the most sales?

 ###  Data Analysis
 The following formula was used to derive total sales:
 ```